Nina Browne: Early life

 Nina Eliza Browne or Nina Elizabeth, was born in Erving, Massachusetts on October 6, 1860.
 Her parents were Charles Theodore Browne and Nancy S. Chapman Browne.
 She lived in Boston and remained unmarried.

 Education

 Browne earned a bachelor's in 1882 and master's degree in 1885 from Smith College and, at the recommendation of a classmate, attended Columbia College's fledgling School of Library Economy.
-Browne and forty-three classmaters studied under Melvil Dewey during the two years he taught at Columbia.
+Browne and forty-three classmates studied under Melvil Dewey during the two years he taught at Columbia.
 The class was taught in an erstwhile storeroom, because women were not permitted to enter classrooms.

 Though Columbia's program did not grant degrees in its early years, in 1889 Dewey (then State Librarian of New York) successfully petitioned on behalf of his students.
 After completion of sixteen proficiency examinations, a subject bibliography, and a thesis, Browne and one other student were awarded Bachelor of Library Science degrees from the University of the State of New York in 1891.